Trip history

 Print selected trips | Print detailed trip reports directly from the interface for documentation or sharing with team members. |

-Switch between collapsed and detailed view | Toggle between a collapsed summary view and a detailed expanded view of trips to see more or less information as needed. |
+Switch view | Toggle between a collapsed summary view and a detailed expanded view of trips to see more or less information as needed. |

 Set track width | Adjust the width of tracks displayed on the map.
-This is useful in applications like agriculture to visualize field coverage by tractor tracks more clearly. |
+This is useful in spheres like agriculture to visualize field coverage by tractor tracks more clearly. |

-Other view settings | Additional settings include showing stops, LBS data, clustering data points for clarity, using smart filters to reduce noise, and splitting trips by stops for detailed analysis. |
+Settings | Additional settings include showing stops, LBS data, clustering data points for clarity, using smart filters to reduce noise, and splitting trips by stops for detailed analysis. |

 Continuous tracks: These are the most common tracks, typically used in vehicle tracking applications.
 They are represented as polylines with clear start and end points.